edsonstudio/album-imgur-angular/README.md

-# AlbumImgurAngular
+# Album Imgur Angular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.2.
+This project was generated with Angular CLI version 17.2.2.

+## Prerequisites

+Before you begin, make sure your development environment includes `Node.js®` and an `npm` package manager.

+Angular requires a current, active LTS, or maintenance LTS version of Node.js.
+We recommend version **18.13.0** as the minimum version to run this project.

+To check your version, run `node -v` in a terminal/console window.

+To get `Node.js`, go to nodejs.org.

 ## Development server